CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/plpy/01-plpy-intro.md

 RETURNS VARCHAR
 AS $$
     result = 2**3
     return f'Hello!
-Two to the power of three is {result}.'
+2 to the power of 3 is {result}.'
 $$ LANGUAGE 'plpython3u';

 ```{{execute}}